East African cheetah: Evolutionary history

+Characteristics

-It is the second-palest after the Northwest African cheetah.
-East African cheetahs have a white-yellowish coat to a tannish coat.
-Their fur is usually shorter and leaner, and some can have a thick coarse fur on the belly.
+The East African cheetah has a white-yellowish to a tannish coat.
+Its fur is usually short and lean, and some can have a thick coarse fur on the belly.
 It has many round black spots, some can be found on the chests and neck, except on its white underside.
 The spots merge toward the end of the tail to form four to fourteen dark rings followed by a white tuft at the tip of the tail.
 Its tear marks run from the corner of the eyes to the mouth which reduces the glare of sunlight in its eyes, which is relatively thick.
 It also has a slighter build than other African cheetahs.

+It measures around 110–135 cm in head-and-body length and weigh between 70 and 75 kg.
+Males are usually larger than females.
+Cheetahs in Tanzania measure 200–220 cm in length and weigh 50 and 60 kg.
+The largest have been recorded in Kenya.
+Depth of skull and length of mandible are significantly larger in males.

 There have been reports about cheetahs of other color variations, such as melanism and ticked.
-A black (melanistic) cheetah was sighted in the Trans-Nzoia District of Kenya in 1925.
-A ticked (spotless) cheetah was shot in Tanzania in 1921, it had only a few very small spots on the neck and back.
+A melanistic cheetah was sighted in the Trans-Nzoia District of Kenya in 1925.
+A ticked spotless cheetah was shot in Tanzania in 1921, it had only a few very small spots on the neck and back.
+Another cheetah with this color-morph was photographed in Kenya in 2012.